Raymore, Saskatchewan

 Raymore is a town in the Canadian province of Saskatchewan, about 110 km north of Regina.
-Raymore is the administrative headquarters of the Kawacatoose Cree First Nation band gayvernment.
+Raymore is the administrative headquarters of the Kawacatoose Cree First Nation band government.

 History

 Prior to the white settlement of the areas that surround and include Raymore, the Touchwood peoples, or pusakawatciwiyiniwak, lived in the area and consisted of four bands, "under the leadership of Kawacatoose (Poorman or Lean Man), Kaneonuskatew (One that walks on four claws or George Gordon), Muscowequan (Hard Quill), and Kisecawchuck (Daystar)."

 The Raymore Pioneer Museum (c.
-1910-1911) is a Municipal Heritage Property on the Canadian Register of Historic Places.
+1910–1911) is a Municipal Heritage Property on the Canadian Register of Historic Places.

 Name

 According to a collectively-researched 1968 publication on Saskatchewan place name origins, Raymore's modern-day name originates with surveyors working for the Grand Trunk Pacific Railway who named towns and stops along their newly-constructed rail lines in an alphabetic manner.
 The town is said to be named after, "an employee of the railroad who was working on the construction crew."